International Women's Day

 Disarming won't be enough.
 We need a regime change.
 Men have held on to the levers of power long enough.
 Their continuing monopoly on power is the biggest threat to world peace, environmental sustainability and, in fact, the survival of the planet.
 There is no alternative.
 We will not relent until they step down so that women can take over.

-The feminist movement set its sites on overthrowing the patriarchy back in the 1960s.
+The feminist movement set its sights on overthrowing the patriarchy back in the 1960s.
 We understood that the rule of men over women may have been maintained by economic domination and myths of romantic love and male superiority but, ultimately, it was held in place by the threat and the reality of violence.
 The same violence, economic domination and myths of racism maintained the rule of European countries over their colonies.
 All domination is rooted in violence and the threat of violence.
 That is why war is fundamentally a feminist issue.

 In Canada, the peace movement has always been part of the women's movement and vice versa.
 Women like Muriel Duckworth and Ursula Franklin were struggling for peace long before most of us were born.
 They have steadfastly brought their message to new generations.